World Energy Outlook

 In addition, the WEO-2017 series includes two special reports, which will be available to download for free from this website:

-- The Southeast Asia Energy Outlook, to be released in Singapore on 24 October, examines the prospects for energy demand and supply in the ten countries of the Association of Southeast Asian Nations (ASEAN), where infrastructure and investment have to keep up with rapid, sustained growth in energy demand.
-The report will cover the particular challenge of providing secure, clean and affordable energy to small island systems and remote settlements.
+- The Southeast Asia Energy Outlook, released in Singapore on 24 October, examines the prospects for energy demand and supply in the ten countries of the Association of Southeast Asian Nations (ASEAN), where infrastructure and investment have to keep up with rapid, sustained growth in energy demand.
+The report covers the particular challenge of providing secure, clean and affordable energy to small island systems and remote settlements.

 A full update of energy demand and supply projections to 2040 under different scenarios, and their consequences for energy security, economic prosperity, efficiency, investment, air quality and climate change

 Major transformations in the global energy system over the next decades see renewables and natural gas as the big winners in the race to meet energy demand

 Each year a series of WEO special reports highlight a specific and timely topic, such as air pollution or the water energy nexus, or focus on a country or region, such as Africa or Mexico